The Marlowe

 Information that you give us

-When you register on our website, buy tickets, join our membership schemes or make a donation, we will store the personal information that you give us including: your name, email address, postal address, telephone number and card details.
+When you register on our website, buy tickets online, by phone or in person, join our membership schemes, contact us by phone, post or email, book for the Green Room, make a donation, or complete one of ours surveys we will store the personal information that you give us including: your prefix and name, email address, date of birth, postal address, billing address, telephone number and payment card details.

 We will also store a record of the purchases that you have made with us, or any donations that you have made to support what we do.